InitRunner

 Examples

-InitRunner ships with 20+ ready-to-run examples across three categories — single agents, compose pipelines, and reusable skills.
+InitRunner ships with 60+ ready-to-run examples across four categories — single agents, teams, flow pipelines, and reusable skills.
 You can discover and clone them straight from the CLI, or browse the detailed walkthroughs below to understand how each one works.

 The fastest way to get started is the built-in examples workflow: